WalvisChris/Noise-Algorithms-Datapack/README.md

 execute at @e[tag=dummy,limit=12,sort=random] run summon armor_stand ~ ~ ~ {NoGravity:1,Tags:["control"],Invisible:1}
 # 3. calculate distance to nearest control point
 execute as @e[tag=dummy] at @s run function func:utils/get_distance_to_control # see bottom of README for the commands
+# 4. render grayscale blocks
+function func:utils/render10 # see bottom of README for the commands
 ```

 ## Random Walker Algorithm